-- (a) Our Company, the Selling Shareholders and the Syndicate have entered into an Underwriting Agreement after the finalisation of the Issue Price. - (b) After signing the Underwriting Agreement, an updated Red Herring Prospectus has been filed with the RoC in accordance with the applicable law, which is termed as the 'Prospectus'.
-This Prospectus contains details of the Issue Price, the Anchor Investor Issue Price, Issue size, and underwriting arrangements and is complete in all material respects.
+- (a) Our Company, the Selling Shareholders and the Syndicate intend to enter into an Underwriting Agreement after the finalisation of the Issue Price. - (b) After signing the Underwriting Agreement, an updated Red Herring Prospectus will be filed with the RoC in accordance with the applicable law, which then would be termed as the 'Prospectus'.
+This Red Herring Prospectus contains details of the Issue Price, the Anchor Investor Issue Price, Issue size, and underwriting arrangements and will be complete in all material respects.